 Used by Indigenous communities from coast to coast to coast, Skoden is a unifying word that transcends a single language.
 Skoden is slang for “let's go then”.
 It’s an attitude and a battle cry and we’ve decided to take it to heart.

-Founded by film students at The School for Contemporary Arts, the Skoden Indigenous Film Festival was created to showcase British Columbia based indigenous filmmakers and talent and to Indigenize the SFU community.
-Festival-goers will be able to attend two short film programs and special events, celebrating indigenous voices and cultivating more active discussions about reconciliation.
+Skoden is a one day film festival, featuring the works of British Columbia based Indigenous filmmakers and talent.
+Started by two SFU Film students at The School for Contemporary Arts, Carr Sappier (Wolastoqiyik) and Grace Mathisen, the festival was created to showcase Indigenous filmmakers and to Indigenize the SFU community.
+Festival-goers will be able to attend two short film programs and special events, celebrating Indigenous voices and cultivating more active discussions about reconciliation.

 Held within the heart of Musqueam, Sḵwxwú7mesh, and Tsleil-Waututh territories, the Skoden Indigenous Film Festival will feature indigenous cultural traditions including a welcome ceremony and witness.
 We welcome new traditions and invite anyone who is interested in making our community more inclusive to come, learn, and share with us in the spirit of Skoden.